 Reins of Riding are horse reins crafted from the finest leathers.
-After being placed on an equine, the rider may speak a command phrase while holding the reins to provide their steed with magical endurance.
+The user may speak a command phrase while holding the reins to summon a steed, which comes equipped with a saddle.
 The reins are form-fitting to the steed and have the powers listed on the table below.